FelixOnline/v2/content/articles/2012-6-14-organ-donation-is-it-selfless-or-selfish.md

 subtitle: >
   You don't have to be a philanthropist to want to donate your organs
 date: "2012-06-14 19:42:17 +0100"

 # Attributes from Felix Online V1
 id: "2549"
 old_path: /comment/2549/organ-donation-is-it-selfless-or-selfish
 aliases:
  - /comment/2549/organ-donation-is-it-selfless-or-selfish
+imported: true
+comments:
+ - I think it is sad that people need to think of a selfish reason to donate their organs  even then it is not so useful since after you die you and your family probably would have no way of knowing who has whathttpabcnewsgocomHealthtransplantsurgeonproposesharvestingkidneysdonordeathstoryid16499522T88_hI4o1ORBe careful what you wish for This makes the anesthesia staff the final cause of death If this is to become a trend as of now it is only a proposal it is certainly a slippery slope because as of now roughly 35  of those who are scheduled to donate their organs do not fail the apnea testthat is they do not die on their own within an hour to an hour and onehalf after having life support withdrawnso they are truly not almost dead enough to donate  And yet that had been their prior medical assessment which brought them to be originally scheduled as an organ donor

 # Article Taxonomies
 categories:
  - comment
 tags:
+authors:
+ - ak6309

+# Homepage control params
 headline: true
 featured: true